GerritCodeReview/plugins_github/github-plugin/src/main/resources/Documentation/config.md

     Default is empty read-only access to public information (includes public user profile info, public repository info, and gists).

+github.<domain>.scopes
+:   Use only in conjunction with the `virtualhost` plugin to provide different GitHub scopes
+    selections for each virtual domain.
+It works the same way as `github.scopes`.

 github.httpConnectionTimeout
 :   Maximum time to wait for GitHub API to answer to a new HTTP connection attempt.
     Values should use common common unit unit suffixes to express their setting: